 - Inventory Control – Inventory control tools can categorize products by type, location and SKU.
 They also audit data, generate reports in real-time and search, filter and view products.

 - Inventory Management – Inventory management features govern the data from other parts of the system; include tools for multi-location warehouse management, and integrations with other software or enterprise resource planning (ERP) platforms.

 - Inventory Tracking – Inventory tracking features help automate manual tasks, and better manage customer relationships by sharing what items are in stock, shipping times, and tracking updates.

 - Inventory Barcoding – Collecting, storing and organizing digital inventory data makes inventory operations faster and more accurate.
 Barcoding software helps eliminate data entry errors, automate business functions, improve inventory accuracy, speed up back-office processes and enable paperless documentation.

 - Inventory Optimization – Inventory optimization tools provide automated reports, inventory trends and a view of changes across the entire supply chain.
 This information enables a closer match in supply and demand so you can optimize the inventory on-hand.

-- Inventory Alerts – Inventory alerts (automated email or SMS messages) offer an added level of operational control for sales forecasting, materials planning, shipping logistics and supplier management.
+- Inventory Alerts – Inventory alerts (automated email or SMS messages) offer an added level of operational control for demand forecasting, materials planning, shipping logistics and supplier management.